izy66/ring/README.md

 ## Zero-knowedge Proofs

-ZK proofs are introduced to ensure the integrity of protocol execution.
+ZK proofs are introduced to ensure the integrity of protocol.
 They are summarized as follows:

 1. Key Encryption Stage: The signer proves correct encryption of $PK_\text{sign}$.
 2. Identity Encryption Stage: The signer proves his membership, and proves correct encryption of his own $PID_\text{u}$.